Our Team

 Ethan Armstrong

-Ethan joined Open Arms in March of 2022 and brings him with a generalist’s breadth of experience to the role of Communications Director.
-A Minnesota native, Ethan began his career in athletics communications at Gustavus Adolphus College.
-In 2015, he relocated his life to Chicago where he pivoted to nonprofit work, serving in multiple development, project management, marketing, operations, and event management capacities at places such as the Pat Tillman Foundation, Strides for Peace, and America SCORES Chicago.
-Ethan has a passion for service, relationship building, and storytelling, and is drawn to organizations that impact communities at the grassroots level.
+Ethan brings a generalist’s breadth of experience to the role of Director of Communications.
+A Minnesota native, Ethan has a passion for service, relationship building, and storytelling, and is drawn to organizations that impact communities at the grassroots level.
 He earned a BA in communication studies from Gustavus and an MA in sport management from Minnesota State University, Mankato.

 Mary Beth Iverson

-Mary Beth Iverson joins Open Arms as its Director of Individual and Major Gifts.
-In her role, Mary Beth will partner with volunteers and donors to result in the financial resources needed to provide services to Open Arms clients.
-A lifelong resident of the Twin Cities, Mary Beth previously served as the Director of Annual Giving at her alma mater, St. Catherine University, and has spent most of career doing fundraising and development related work.
-She was drawn to the mission as it aligns closely with her personal values “when those in our community are struggling, bringing them nutritious food that nourishes them can make them feel better.”
+Mary Beth Iverson joined Open Arms as its Director of Individual and Major Gifts in 2022.
+In her role, Mary Beth partners with volunteers and donors to raise the financial resources needed to provide services to Open Arms clients.
+She brings an approach that emphasizes data driven decision making and creative appeal writing and story-telling, while also cultivating authentic relationships with Open Arms’ donors.
+Before joining Open Arms, Mary Beth served as the Director of Annual Giving at her alma mater, St. Catherine University, and has spent most of career doing fundraising and development related work.

 Team Members